-TfNSW will establish an Independent Property Impact Assessment Panel, comprising of geotechnical and engineering experts independent of JHCPB and its designer team.
+TfNSW has established an Independent Property Impact Assessment Panel, comprising of geotechnical and engineering experts independent of the contractors and their designer team.
 The panel will be responsible for independently reviewing Condition Survey Reports undertaken under CoA E105 and E106, the resolution of property damage disputes and the establishment of ongoing settlement and vibration monitoring requirements.
 Either the property owner or the Project may refer unresolved disputes arising from potential and / or actual property impacts to the Panel for resolution.